Choosing a Physician Career Path: Partner or Employee?

 Welcome to Staff Care's New Physician Program!
-The following article is designed to provide career information to residents, fellows and new physicians.
-Sign up for our New Physicians Program to receive regular career-building tools, news and updates, straight from the physician staffing experts at Staff Care.
+The following article is designed to provide career information to residents, fellows, and new physicians.
+Sign up for our New Physicians Program to receive regular career-building tools, news, and updates, straight from the physician staffing experts at Staff Care.

 As a newly minted doctor, you're most likely asking yourself many questions about your pending physician career path — where you want to work, the practice setting that’s right for you, the type of work/life balance that best suits your personality.
 Often, one of those questions is something similar to "Should I become a partner in a practice or remain an employee?"

 In the past, the answer to this question was easy — in fact, there wasn’t much of a question.
 Physicians worked to become partners within their practices.
-Today, however, economic distress and medical practice trends have made the decision whether to become a partner or remain an employee a rather difficult one.
+Today, however, economic distress and medical practice trends have made the decision of whether to become a partner or remain an employee a rather difficult one.

 So, what has changed?
 Today, like in the mid-1990s, hospitals are hiring physicians as employees and buying medical practices.
 Given the uncertain economic conditions, the financial guarantee that comes with hospital employment (as opposed to a partner) can look very enticing.
-After all, as an employee, physicians enjoy very little financial risk or managerial responsibilities, and can accept other positions as desired.
-On top of that, hospitals can afford higher salaries for the physicians they hire, which are usually more than the revenue from a private practice.
+After all, as an employee, physicians enjoy very little financial risk or managerial responsibilities and can accept other positions as desired.
+On top of that, hospitals can afford higher salaries for the physicians they hire, which are usually more than the revenue from private practice.

 “It’s no longer a common scenario for a medium-sized private practice to employ someone and pay them substantially less than what the partners are earning with the promise of partnership,” said Tommy Bohannon, senior director of recruiting and development training for Staff Care's sister company Merritt Hawkins & Associates, per Medscape Business of Medicine article.